Constraint: sanitize on ingest and output

 HTML sanitization: the double-encoding trap

-Once upon a time, I went through another security audit on a project that wasn’t particularly old but had passed through the hands of several teams.
-After the first round of penetration testing, the auditing team found a lack of data sanitization on the backend side.
+I went through a security audit on a project that wasn’t old, but had passed through several teams.
+After the first pentest round, the auditors found missing backend sanitization.

 With proof.
 Quite disappointing.